blu3mania/npp-papyrus/README.md

 - [Lexer] Proper syntax highlighting with strings that contain double quote escapes.
 - [Lexer] Proper syntax highlighting with integers literals that start with minus sign.
 - [Lexer] Proper syntax highlighting with float literals that contain decimal point.
+- [Lexer] Word "property" in comments is now correctly excluded from property handling.
+- [Lexer] White spaces are now styled correctly.
 - [Compiler] Only run compiler if active file is using Papyrus Script lexer.
 Configurable behavior, default on.

 ### Improvements